World Chess Championship 1894: Game 3: Lasker–Steinitz, 1–0

-Game 4: Steinitz-Lasker, 1-0
+Game 4: Steinitz–Lasker, 1–0

 In this game, Steinitz played the main line of the Giuoco Piano, an unusual opening for him.
-Lasker, also unusually, played 8..
-Be7, in order to divert the usual play in the opening.
+Lasker, also unusually, played 8..Be7, in order to divert the usual play in the opening.
 Steinitz captured exf6 en passant on the 11th move, giving up a passed pawn to strengthen his attack.
-On move 19 Steinitz took the black d-pawn with his knight, though he had the option to play the sacrifice 19.
-Be4, dislodging the d-pawn (19.. dxe4) instead and allowing the sequence 20.
-Qb3+ Kh8 21.
-Nxh4.
-Steinitz later suggested that the best course of action in this position would've been removing the tension by playing gxh4 right away.
-Following this, though lasker considered 19..
-Bxg3 20. hxg3 Bxf3 21.Rxf3 Rxf3 22.Kg2, which leads to a pin and a capture chain that white gets the better of.
+On move 19 Steinitz took the black d-pawn with his knight, though he had the option to play the sacrifice 19.Be4, dislodging the d-pawn (19..dxe4) instead and allowing the sequence 20.Qb3+ Kh8 21.Nxh4.
+Steinitz later suggested that the best course of action in this position would have been removing the tension by playing gxh4 right away.
+Following this, though lasker considered 19...Bxg3 20.hxg3 Bxf3 21.Rxf3 Rxf3 22.Kg2, which leads to a pin and a capture chain that White gets the better of.

-After 32..
-Kxd7, the king and rook endgame saw Steinitz a pawn up, and held the advantage until 51. hxg5?? leading to a drawn position, though he regained the advantage a few moves later, with Lasker playing 53..
-Ra3+?, allowing the king to come to the defence of his connected passed pawns.
+After 32...Kxd7, the king and rook endgame saw Steinitz a pawn up, and held the advantage until 51.hxg5 leading to a drawn position, though he regained the advantage a few moves later, with Lasker playing 53...Ra3+?, allowing the king to come to the defence of his connected passed pawns.